mechaniac/AW_Hell/README.md

 # AW_Hell
 Unity Game  Project (Level Generator)

+My very first C# unity project, that is not based on a tutorial.
+All my own code.

 First step of the process.
 Developing the tools.
-It will be a 1meter grid on wich I create controlnodes which will be replaced by art assets on level initialisation.
+It will be a 1meter grid on with controlnodes, which will be replaced by art assets on level initialisation.
 I want the levels to be truly random and not just big assets stuck together differently.
 Each of the 7 levels shall also be very different from all the others, so each one gets its own algorithm.

 The first will be rooms on stilts over a red hot soup of lava and bodyparts (all very lighthearted, but still gross) the rooms are connected by bridges and the whole structure is broken.

 ![](aw_Hell_level_Generator_preview_03.gif)

 heres some update on the generator for level 2, which will be a maze.
-Something like a torture march before you finally reach the gates of hell.
+Something like a dark march before you finally reach the gates of hell.

 ![](aw_Hell_level_Generator_preview_05.gif)